mkoutra/pasientza/README.md

 7. If you keep drawing cards, and nothing changes, start a new game.

 ## TODO
 - Replace "Deck i" buttons with clicks on stacks.
-- Make some arguments optional in the Window class.
+- Make some arguments optional in the GameWindow class.
-- Make window resizable, dynamic
+- Make window resizable, dynamic.
-- Add binding keys on window
+- Add binding keys to the window.
-- Add logs
+- Add logs.
-- Make a pop up window on winning
+- Make a pop-up window on winning.
-- Write an exception class
+- Write an exception class.
-- Get user info and save it to a db
+- Get user info and save it to a database.
-- Count games place and wins/loses ration.
+- Count games played and win/loss ratio.

 ![alt text](imgs/manual_imgs/example2c.png)